-We know that black and ethnic minority registrants are more likely to be referred to us for matters that do not, after investigation, require a regulatory sanction.32 Ethnic minority registrants are more likely to be referred to us by employers and more likely to end up with a serious outcome.
+We know that black and ethnic minority registrants are more likely to be referred to us for matters that do not, after investigation, require a regulatory sanction.43 Ethnic minority registrants are more likely to be referred to us by employers and more likely to end up with a serious outcome.
 Our decisions to adapt our processes, for example decisions about which cases to progress with limited resources, may inadvertently increase the likelihood of ethnic minority people have their temporary registration removed and those with permanent registration going through fitness to practise processes (Ref 4 in the action plan).

-The separate EqIA into virtual hearings identifies that people with English as a second language may have difficulties in accessing the hearings in its new virtual format (Ref 8 in the action plan).
+The separate EqIA into virtual hearings identifies that people with English as a second language may have difficulties in accessing the hearings in its new virtual format (Ref 8 in the

+41 Office for National Statistics (2020) Impact of coronavirus in care homes in England: 26 May to 19 June 2020 action plan).
 We have insufficient evidence of whether this is actually the case, but we will monitor complaints and feedback to ascertain if there is a particular barrier.